Other names: Bruton Tyrosine Kinase Inhibitor, Bruton's Tyrosine Kinase Inhibitor

-To explain how BTK inhibitors work, we first must explain what a B cell and the B-cell receptor signaling pathway is.
+To explain how BTK inhibitors work, we first must explain what a B cell is, and what the B-cell receptor signaling pathway does.

 B-cells, also known as B-lymphocytes, are a type of lymphocyte, which is a type of white blood cell.
 The surface of each B-lymphocyte contains around 10,000 protein complexes called membrane-bound antibodies.
 Antibodies may also be called immunoglobulins.